 Dr. Yifeng Wei

-Dr. Yifeng Wei, MA, PhD, has worked as a researcher and school mental health lead with TeenMentalHealth.org since 2008.
-She is currently assistant professor with the Department of Psychiatry at Dalhousie University.
-Her research interests focus on promoting mental health literacy in schools (both secondary and post-secondary settings) to help students gain better understanding about mental health and mental disorders, reduce stigma against mental illness, obtain and maintain good mental health and enhance help-seeking behaviors.
+Dr. Yifeng Wei, MA, PhD, has worked as a researcher and school mental health lead with mentalhealthliteracy.org since 2008.
+She is currently assistant professor with the Department of Psychiatry at the University of Alberta.
+Her research interests focus on promoting mental health literacy in schools (both secondary and post-secondary settings) to help students gain better understanding about mental health and mental disorders, reduce stigma against mental illness, obtain and maintain good mental health, and enhance help-seeking behaviors.
 She has made a significant contribution to school mental health research, program development, and education across Canada and around the world.
-Dr. Wei continues to work with school districts and educations institutions to improve health outcomes for students and educators.
+Dr. Wei continues to work with school districts and education institutions to improve health outcomes for students and educators.

 Katherine Jarrell MSW, RSW, joined the Alberta School Mental Health Literacy Project in 2019.
 She has been with Alberta Health Services in a mental health capacity building role since 2013, serving as an Education Consultant and Clinical Consultant to support rural educators, physicians, clinicians and other direct service providers in their work with children and youth.
 In her work at Mount Royal University, Kathy served as a subject matter expert for the Children’s Mental Health Certificate program, and has taught clinical courses primarily in the Social Work program.
 In 2011, Kathy was recognized with a Distinguished Teaching Award.
 Within AHS, Kathy has partnered with the Provincial Mental Health Promotion and Injury Prevention team to deliver training in Disaster Preparedness, including facilitating School-based Psychological First Aid.
 In addition, Kathy continues to provide counselling in private practice, primarily using a CBT approach.

 Having grown up in Montreal, Quebec, Divinea’s early education was in the French Immersion school system.
 Along with enjoying the arts, entertainment and food scene that Montreal offered, she also continued her post secondary education, attending Concordia University and graduating with distinction with a B.A. in Psychology.
 Divinea has worked within executive support roles for many years in Montreal, Vancouver and finally settling in Calgary within Alberta Health Services where she has worked for the past nine years.
-Divinea has been the Project Coordinator for Mental Health Literacy for the past four years supporting our ever growing team and projects.
-She is the voice you hear on the phone as your first point of contact and the one responding to your email requests 🙂 Having raised four daughters and experiencing all that the adolescent years entail, Divinea recognizes the importance of providing mental health education to increase mental health awareness, mental health knowledge, and reduce stigma within schools and beyond.
+Divinea has been the Project Coordinator for the Mental Health Literacy Project since 2016 supporting our ever growing team and projects.
+She is the voice you hear on the phone as your first point of contact and the one responding to your email requests 🙂 Having raised four children and experiencing all that the adolescent years entail, Divinea recognizes the importance of providing mental health education to increase mental health awareness, mental health knowledge, and reduce stigma within schools and beyond.
 After all, knowledge is power!